huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 ## UX tags

 UX documents consists of XML tags.
-Each available UX tag correspondst a *class* implemented in @(Uno) code.
+Each available UX tag corresponds to a *class* implemented in @(Uno) code.
 Each tag corresponds to one (or multiple) runtime objects.

 The available tags (classes) come in these categories: